0x0000d3ad/MoneroMiningScripts/README.md

 ## Raspberry Pi

-[This article](https://raspberrytips.com/mine-monero-raspberry-pi/) describes getting xmrig set up on Raspberry Pi, but the application seg faulted.
-Instead of debugging why, I used [cpuminer](https://www.tomshardware.com/how-to/mine-cryptocurrency-raspberry-pi).
+[This article](https://raspberrytips.com/mine-monero-raspberry-pi/) describes getting xmrig set up on Raspberry Pi, but the application seg faulted, likely because my Raspberry Pi only has 1GB of RAM and 2 are required.
+If you have a model with 2GB+ of RAM, follow the steps in the [Linux](#Linux) section.

+I pivoted to [cpuminer](https://www.tomshardware.com/how-to/mine-cryptocurrency-raspberry-pi).
 After some modifications to the code, it worked.
-I forked cpuminer [here](https://github.com/0x0000d3ad/cpuminer-multi) with the changes that fixed the compiler error.
+I forked cpuminer [here](https://github.com/0x0000d3ad/cpuminer-multi) with the changes that fixed the compiler error (see step 6.).
 The linked article explains installation in detail, but it is summarized below along with what didn't work and what I did to fix it.

+Monero moved from the cryptonight to RandomX.
+Note that this fork of cpuminer does *not* support RandomX, so although we can still mine, we will not be mining Monero in this section (with my Raspberry Pi's).

 1. Update package manager